umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-15.md

 ## Opting out of the content migration

 It is strongly recommended to let the migration run as part of the upgrade.
-However, if you are upgrading to Umbraco versions 15, 16 or 17, you _can_ opt out of the migration.
+However, if you are upgrading to Umbraco versions 15, 16, or 17, you _can_ opt out of the migration.
 Your site will continue to work, albeit with a certain degree of performance degradation.

 {% hint style="warning" %}
 Blocks in Rich Text Editors might not work as expected if you opt out of the content migration.
 {% endhint %}

 You can opt out of migrating each Block Editor type individually.
-To opt out, add an `IComposer` implementation to configure the `ConvertBlockEditorPropertiesOptions` before initiating the upgrade process:
+To opt-out, add an `IComposer` implementation to configure the `ConvertBlockEditorPropertiesOptions` before initiating the upgrade process:

 {% code title="DisableBlockEditorMigrationComposer.cs" %}